awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.03.md

    `The conditional request failed`

-   This is because the movie has three actors in it, but the condition is checking for *greater than* three actors\.
+   The program fails because the movie has three actors in it, but the condition is checking for *greater than* three actors\.

-1. Modify the program so that the `ConditionExpression` looks like this:
+1. Modify the program so that the `ConditionExpression` looks like the following.

    ```
    condition_expression: "size(info.actors) >= :num",